 - Enhance knowledge of critically ill or injured patients

-- Develop and increase critical-thinking skills
+- Increase and perfect critical-thinking skills

 See accreditation information for Mayo Clinic College of Medicine and Science.